saad34/mapper/README.md

 GIS similar to Google Maps

-all of my code is in mapper/libstreetmap/src
+All team code is in mapper/libstreetmap/src